Is Spending An Entire Day Indoors Bad For Your Health?

-Everyone has days that they just want to relax in the comfort of the great indoors.
-But a new study reported by on Time suggests that it could have a negative impact on your physical and mental health if it becomes more than just a way to pass a rainy day.
-And the reason it can be an issue comes down to exposure to natural light, or lack thereof.
+Everyone has days when they just want to relax in the comfort of the great indoors.
+But a new study reported on by Time suggests that it could have a negative impact on your physical and mental health if it becomes more than just a way to pass a rainy day.
+The reason it can be an issue comes down to exposure to natural light, or lack thereof.

 Sunlight has many health benefits that can affect both mental and physical well being.
 It’s a natural mood lifter, and Vitamin D, absorbed from sunlight, can help improve the quality of your sleep, bolster your immune system and reduce inflammation.
 Electrical lights do not produce Vitamin D, and can even disrupt the body’s natural circadian rhythm, leading to insomnia and poor quality sleep.

 Spending time out in nature has also been shown to improve a person’s health.
 Being outside can help alleviate depression symptoms, increase energy levels, and lead to an overall higher sense of well-being.
 It can also provide exercise opportunities that can provide a break from gym routines that may become repetitive.
-Or inspire ways to get fit that involve doing something you enjoy, such as biking or swimming.
+Daylight can also inspire ways to get fit that involve doing something you enjoy, such as biking or swimming.

 Is it bad to stay inside for an entire day? https://t.co/LfvbuNskAH